 \textbf{(1) End-to-End Equivariant Simulator:} We propose an end-to-end equivariant framework, where the Encoder, Processor, and Decoder are all designed to be equivariant.
 It guarantees that the entire simulation pipeline remains consistent under global transformations.
-Such equivariant properties also enable modular use of the model, as intermediate representations remain valid and meaningful regardless of global transformations applied to the input. \textbf{(2) Collision-Aware Interaction Graph:} We construct a collision-aware graph that enables selective message passing only when collisions are detected, allowing the model to capture complex multi-body interactions efficiently and physically plausibly. \textbf{(3) High-Fidelity Deformable Objects Collision Simulation:} Our method \name achieves accurate, smooth, and resolution-independent prediction of velocity fields.
-Experimental results show that \name achieves $24.34\%$ to $ 35.82\%$ lower rollout MSE even compared with the best-performing baseline model.
+Such equivariant properties also enable modular use of the model, as intermediate representations remain valid and meaningful regardless of global transformations applied to the input. \textbf{(2) Collision-Aware Massage Passing in Control Points:} A collision-aware graph is built on control points, where message passing between objects is selectively activated upon collision detection, ensuring efficient and physically consistent modeling of complex interactions both within and between objects. \textbf{(3) High-Fidelity Deformable Objects Collision Simulation:} Our method \name achieves accurate, smooth, and resolution-independent prediction of velocity fields.
+Experimental results show that \name achieves $24.34\%$ to $ 57.62\%$ lower rollout MSE even compared with the best-performing baseline model.
 It also shows improved simulation fidelity and generalization to longer prediction horizons and unseen scenarios.